kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/data-disks.md

 Azure Machines support optionally specifying a list of data disks to be attached to the virtual machine.
 Each data disk must have:
  - `nameSuffix` - the name suffix of the disk to be created.
 Each disk will be named `<machineName>_<nameSuffix>` to ensure uniqueness.
  - `diskSizeGB` - the disk size in GB.
+ - `managedDisk` - (optional) the managed disk for a VM (see below)
  - `lun` - the logical unit number (see below)

+### Managed Disk

+See [Introduction to Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview) for more information.

 ### Disk LUN

  The LUN specifies the logical unit number of the data disk, between 0 and 63.
 Its value is used to identify data disks within the VM and therefore must be unique for each data disk attached to a VM.